Video Download: Consumers Of Processed Meat Put Themselves At Risk

 In earlier studies, a link between cancer and processed meats had already been established, particularly for pancreatic cancer.
 This study found that individuals that consumed fifty grams of processed meat daily were nineteen percent more likely to experience pancreatic cancer.

-This risk increased with greater consumption, as those that ate 150 grams per day had a 38% percent increased risk.
+This risk increased with higher consumption, as those that ate 150 grams per day had a 38% percent increased risk.

 Type-Two Diabetes and Processed Meats